 Zimbabwean independence has been characterised by two significant factors: (i) the unity of Mashonaland in its support of Harare’s systemic oppression of Matabeleland, and (ii) Matabeleland’s disquiet and disunity in her fight of Harare’s oppressive regime.
 Suffice to say the outcome has been a devastating loss of sociopolitical authority in Matabeleland.

-All of Matabeleland dreams are in vain without unity; Matabeleland lies broken today for the lack of unity of purpose.
-For decades socio-political discomfort levels have been rising in the region albeit, only conveyed through ineffectual muffled and disorganised voices.
+All of Matabeleland dreams are in vain without unity; Matabeleland lies broken today and vulnerable to further abuse by Harare due to the lack of unity of purpose.
+For decades sociopolitical discomfort levels have been rising in the region albeit, only conveyed through ineffectual muffled and disorganised voices.
 The nation cannot afford and must not accommodate divisive polity if it is to defeat a committed and united enemy.

-Ideally, Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly, a leadership that will represent and preserve ethnic, cultural diversity, nourish and strengthen communities and the Matabeleland nation.
+Ideally, Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly, a leadership that will represent and preserve ethnic and cultural diversity, nourish and strengthen communities and the Matabeleland nation.